microsounds/kagami/.src/index.md

                      \$$$$$$
 ```

-## This site was built using the following parameters:
+## This site was built using the following parameters
 Options `{markdown}`

 * Document Root: `{DOC_ROOT}`